RasaMukti/stepadna/README.md

 - longitude of the origin of the allele
 - latitude of the origin of the allele

 for time periods before and after 5000 years.
+95% Confidence intervals are produced as well.

 It is possible to produce a GIF with the inferred allele dynamics.
 This is done using the file stepplots.R and it takes as an input the output file produced by stepadna.R.